 - You were given a loss mitigation option but then didn't follow it.

 A complete application is an application with all the information that the mortgage servicer needs from you.
-The mortgage servicer is required to request documents and information from you in order to complete the loss mitigation application.
+Completing the application in its entirety is very important.
+The mortgage servicer can and will request additional documents and information from you in order to complete the loss mitigation application.
 You should fully cooperate with the mortgage servicer's requests.
+You should contact a HUD-Certified Housing Counselor for assistance with the application.

 - Tell you whether your application is complete or not;